diana309/innovationOnBoard.github.io/competition-application-request-pairing-uot.md

 nav-menu: true
 tags: uot
 short-title: UoT
 explanation: This form is for individuals who either have an idea or are looking to join a team with an existing idea.
 We will send a confirmation email with more details on the next steps after receiving your application.
+The deadline to apply is January 25th, 2025.
 ---

 <div class="row">